 Vendors in the website translation industry often use a “price-per-word” pricing model to estimate project costs.
 The cost of hiring a translator or professional translation service varies depending on several factors, including the language needed to translate into an area of specialization.
 Common languages like English, Spanish, and Chinese often have lower rates because more linguists have been trained to translate them.
 Languages with fewer speakers can cost more per word for translation because fewer experts are available.

 Other costs to begin considering in the Agile phase include project management costs; proofreading and quality assurance steps; and web engineering, where technology options for website translations involve using a proxy, an application programming interface (API) built for translation, or a content management system that allows for multiple languages.
-You could consider insourcing if you have these resources available within your organization, but keep in mind that translation and localization are a niche specialty, and your team needs to know how to handle your specific needs.
+You could consider owning your translations if you have these resources available within your organization, but keep in mind that translation and localization are a niche specialty, and your team needs to know how to handle your specific needs.

 Phase 4: Centralized